-For a single bed in a dorm room, the price will vary from 20 cents to around $100 around the world, but it'll be very rare for the price to come in at any higher than that.
-It's all dependent on the part of the world you'll be traveling in.
+For a single bed in a dorm room, the price will vary from a few cents to over $100, depending on what part of the world you are in, but it'll be very rare for the price to come in at any higher than that.

 In Australia, New Zealand, Western Europe, and North America, you'll find the highest prices.
 In these parts of the world, dorm rooms can start at around $20 a night for a decent hostel and max out at $100 night for a private room in the flashiest hostel in town.

 It's common to receive a complimentary breakfast in a hostel, but this isn't necessarily as good as it sounds.
-In Latin America, you'll be faced with breads, juice, and instant coffee; in Europe, you'll be able to grab the same but with some decent cheese thrown in.
+In Latin America, you'll be faced with bread, juice, and instant coffee; in Europe, you'll be able to grab the same but with some decent cheese thrown in.